webandras/static-site-express/README.md

 TL;DR: Netlify install a lot of packages (copies files over) to be able to run your favorite tool to build your static website.
 And this is done in a Docker container.
 Read the overview section of Docker docs: https://docs.docker.com/get-started/

-A Docker container is basically a writable OverlayFS (FS = filesystem) layer created on top of the numerous read-only OverlayFS layers of the Docker image (files copied on top of each other: each layer is represents a command in the Dockerfile).
-Which is destroyed after the build has been completed (the data can be made permanent using volumes which are kept).
+A Docker container is basically a writable **OverlayFS** (FS = filesystem) layer created on the very top of the numerous read-only OverlayFS layers of the Docker image (files copied on top of each other: each layer represents a command in the Dockerfile).
+Which is destroyed after the build has been completed.
+However, the data can be made permanent using volumes which are kept.

-The images are based on base images (the FROM statement at the first line of a Dockerfile) that are special distributions that "think they are operating systems", but are more lightweight that a complete OS.
+The images are based on **base images** (the FROM statement at the first line of a Dockerfile) that are special distributions that "think they are operating systems", but are more lightweight that a complete OS.

 [Alpine Linux](https://hub.docker.com/_/alpine/) is the most lightweight of them (around 5MB).
-Interesting to note, that [images can built from scratch as well](https://codeburst.io/docker-from-scratch-2a84552470c8) (scratch is a reserved image that is empty, and thus does nothing!).
-The base images are built this way ("FROM scratch").
+Interesting to note, that [images can built from scratch as well](https://codeburst.io/docker-from-scratch-2a84552470c8) (scratch is a reserved image that is empty, and thus does nothing).
+The base images are built this way (_"FROM scratch"_).

 Docker is using the kernel and obviously the resources of the host (which are shared), and are meant for process isolation only.
 Containers are more lightweight, don't have the overheads Virtual Machines do.
 [More about this topic](https://www.simplilearn.com/tutorials/docker-tutorial/docker-vs-virtual-machine).

 VMs are used for full isolation including resources (for example, to subdivide the server resources for shared hosting: each hosting having a computing power of X CPUs of X type, have X GB of memory and X GB storage space), and have a separate (full) OS installed along with the host OS, so they do not share the kernel.

-If you use Windows, you need to install Windows Subsystem for Windows 2 (WSL2) to have a (not fully featured) distro based on Linux kernel installed, that will run as a regular application.
+If you use Windows, you need to install Windows Subsystem for Windows 2 (WSL2) to have a (not fully featured) distro based on Linux kernel installed (Ubuntu is used most of the time), that will run as a regular application.
 Although, there are container base images available for Windows as well.
 So, Docker can even use the Windows kernel now (for specific images).

-Lots of images are pre-built for us (like the `netlify/build` image) and stored in the Docker (not DockerHub) registry (DockerHub is just a user interface).
+Lots of images are **pre-built** for us (like the `netlify/build` image) and stored in the **Docker registry** (not DockerHub, since that is just a user interface).
 You don't need to build them from Dockerfile, you just download them from the registry.

 If you know the Docker basics, you can understand some things about Netlify as well.
 Check these shell scripts out: